ashwinkumaar/dsa5208-mpi-project/README.md

 * **Memory errors:** Reduce `--max_rows` or increase the number of processes.
 * **Slow performance at high process counts:** Communication overhead may dominate; optimal process count depends on your hardware.

+## Repository
+* You can find the GitHub repository of this project here: https://github.com/ashwinkumaar/dsa5208-mpi-project